Summer School 2019

 We thank the Collaborative Research Center "Discretization in Geometry and Dynamics", the International School of Applied Mathematics (ISAM) and the Elite Program TopMath for the generous support of the Summer School.

 Registration is compulsory.
-Please apply with our webform including a CV before 24 May 2019.
+Please apply with our webform including a CV before 23rd June 2019 (extended deadline!).
 All applications will first be considered by the scientific organizers and evaluated within 3 weeks.